 The heavy-duty quick-clip buckle system provides you with fast and easy on and off leashing.
-All you do to fit and adjust the harness is to slide the neoprene sleeve to one side, adjust the sandwich velcro to the correct size, and to hide the red safety mark when the velcro is adjusted.
+All you do to fit and adjust it is to slide the neoprene sleeve to one side, adjust the sandwich velcro to the correct size, and to hide the red safety mark when the velcro is adjusted.

-Available in 8 different stylish colors, the Hurtta Active dog harness is easy to put on and comfortable to wear without any chafing or rubbing.
+Available in 8 different stylish colors, the Hurtta Active is easy to put on and comfortable to wear without any chafing or rubbing.
 The adjustable collar and chest strap ensures a secure fit so you have control over your dog as you have him on a leash.

 The 3M reflectors helps to improve visibility in low-lit areas or in the dark and the back of the harness is equipped with a sturdy handle to help lift your dog in emergencies.
 The connection point for the least is plastic so the integrity isn’t as strong as metal.

 The nylon buckles are also not very strong and the webbing isn’t heavy enough for automotive use.
 Although it’s easy to put the harness on and take it off, you still have to readjust every now and then since the buckles tend to loosen.

 If you’re training your dog not to pull on the leash, this can be an effective product for you.
 Although, if you’re trying to train bigger dogs, the plastic buckles will definitely break after a short time.

 - Able to put on and take off easily